Data Modelling

 The other solution you might be thinking of is : “What if we store all technical data in a dedicated “System” Pryv.io account ?
 This would keep only “useful” data in John’s account, while we could still have all technical data stored somewhere.”

 If you don’t want to bother John with technical data by adding it in his Pryv.io account, well, you might have to do it anyways.
-Indeed, keep in mind that John needs to be able to access it anytime if it is considered as “personal” data.

 You will therefore need to define a shared access for John on this data…